FahimOrko/News-X-website/README.md

 -Clone the Project: Create a folder and clone this project into it.

--Install Node.js: If you haven't already, download and install Node.js from here.
+-Install Node.js: If you haven't already, download and install Node.js.

 -Set Up API Key: In the app.js folder, locate the const named key.
 Replace the placeholder with your own API key obtained from the News API like this (const key = "&apiKey=YOUR_API_KEY_HERE").